HowardLiYH/crypto-news-sentiment-analysis/README.md

 - For JSON Page Scraping will be TBD in the future

 ### Part II.
 Model Selection
-- NLP Model of choice: TBD
+- NLP Model of choice: VADER (for now)
+- Considering fine-tuning an advanced word embedding methods of choice (BERT or RoBERTa, GPT-2 or GPT-3)
 - Robustness Test: TBD